Some of the data collected by this provider is for the purposes of personalization and measuring advertising effectiveness.

 All-day dining

 The history of afternoon tea goes back to 1840.
 It is said that it was Anna Russell, the seventh Duchess of Bedford and Queen Victoria's lady-in-waiting, to whom the British owe this tradition.
 To bridge the long wait until dinner, the Duchess had a tray of tea, bread, butter and some cake served to her in the afternoon: The afternoon tea was born.
-Do you know the difference between afternoon tea and high tea?
-The former was enjoyed by ladies, who were only allowed to enter cafés at tea time, chatting at low tables.
-High tea, on the other hand, was drunk by working men at high dining tables.
-We serve our Afternoon Tea daily from 2:00 to 5:00pm in the Wintergarden.
+We serve our Afternoon Tea daily from 14:00 to 17:00.
 A must: finger sandwiches, scones with butter cream and sweets.
 Only one important question remains: Do you pour the milk or the tea into the cup first?